Zaynab Alkali

-Zaynab Alkali was born into the Tura-Mazila family of Borno and Adamawa States.
-For secondary education, she attended Queen Elizabeth Secondary School, Ilorin.
-Zaynab Alkali went on to obtain both her first and second degrees from Ahmadu Bello University (ABU)/BUK, Zaria.
-At Bayero University Kano (BUK), she studied English to a doctorate level.
+Zaynab Alkali (born 1950) is a Nigerian novelist.
+She is also a poet and short story writer, recognized as the first female novelist in Northern Nigeria.

 Life and education

 Alkali was born in Tura-Wazila in Borno State in 1950.
-She graduated from Bayero University Kano with a BA in 1973 and then obtained a doctorate in African Studies in the same university and became the principal of Shekara Girls' Boarding School.
+She graduated from Bayero University Kano with a BA in 1978 and then obtained a doctorate in African Studies in the same university and became the principal of Shekara Girls' Boarding School.
 She went on to be a lecturer in English at two universities in Nigeria.

-She married the former vice-chancellor of the University of Maiduguri, Mohammed Nur Alkali, and they had six children.

-She rose to be a dean in the faculty of arts at Nasarawa State University in Keffi, where she taught creative writing.
+Alkali married the former vice-chancellor of the University of Maiduguri, Mohammed Nur Alkali, and they had six children.
+She became the dean in the faculty of arts at Nasarawa State University in Keffi, where she taught creative writing.
 She is regarded as the first woman novelist from Northern Nigeria.